Don't Have Time To Read the Entire Guide Now?

 The impression and inventory slot go to the highest bidder.

-That’s the programmatic advertising process in a nutshell.
+That’s the programmatic digital advertising process in a nutshell.
 It all happens in less than a second.

 Programmatic Buys vs. IO Buys